Footballec rules

 Move 01

-The lower edge of the figure presses down on the ball from above.
+The lower edge of the figure presses on the ball from above.
 This brings the ball into play in a controlled and precise way.

 Strike with the figure